 Should I give my baby iron supplements?

-To screen for iron deficiency, a blood sample is obtained through a simple heel or finger stick and the hemoglobin level is measured.
+A blood sample is obtained through a simple heel or finger stick to screen for iron deficiency, and the hemoglobin level is measured.

 How do I make sure my baby gets enough iron in his diet?

-The American Academy of Pediatrics (AAP) recommends that a baby get at least 11 milligrams of iron a day, preferably from iron-rich foods, once she’s old enough to begin eating solid foods—generally around age 6 months.
+The American Academy of Pediatrics (AAP) recommends that a baby get at least 11 milligrams of iron a day, preferably from iron-rich foods, once she’s old enough to eat solid foods—generally around six months.
 Toddlers ages 1–3 years need 7 milligrams of iron a day, preferably from iron-rich foods.

 That’s why the Centers for Disease Control and Prevention (CDC) recommends that parents do the following: